OnlyInAmerica/AirShare-Android/README.md

     @Override
     public void onDataRequestedForPeer(@NonNull Peer recipient) {
-        // If you create your PeerFragment in BOTH mode, this callback
+        // If you create your PeerFragment in BOTH mode,
-        // will indicate the user selected a peer recipient and it is your duty
+        // PeerFragment.toSendAndReceive("username", "service"),
-        // to provide the sendDataToPeer
+        // this callback will indicate the user selected a peer
-    }
+        // recipient and it is your duty to provide the sendDataToPeer }

     @Override